Zentrik/TVC/README.md

 # DEPRECATED PROJECT, WILL BE UPDATED IN 2021 TO WORKING GNC SCHEME

-roll_control.slxc should be the simulator and a controller and state estimator can be generated using an example from StateSpaceController.m.
+Rocket/roll_control.slxc should be the simulator and a controller and state estimator can be generated using an example from Rocket/StateSpaceController.m.

 # Recommended Watching